 Methods that improve home safety strategies can combine with personal safety tips while walking to and from your residence, apartment safety, and dorm safety for college students.

 Home safety tips involve more than just locking doors and windows.
 Effective home safety for single women or women home alone, hearing the knock at the door, the obscene phone call, or the intrusion of a Peeping Tom.
 Not only do Peeping Toms invade personal privacy, but there is also the threat of burglary or rape.

 After a relationship breakup, divorce, or when roommates move out, home vulnerability may become a factor of increased vulnerability.
 For those who have been or are currently being stalked, applying home safety precautions are vital for psychological well being.

 Basic home safety guidelines provide suggestions that make it harder for burglars to break and enter your home by applying examples of physical security measures and safety precautions that may be assimilated into your lifestyle.
 Home security tactics may assist college students wishing to improve dorm safety and apartment safety.
 Readily available home safety devices may be physically installed to prevent burglary and other home invasion crimes are examined.

-The Model Mugging Basic self-defense course addresses personal home safety by teaching physical defense measures that can be applied to fight home intruders who attack by surprise, and confronts acquaintances who become physically aggressive within your home that might involve rape or intimate partner violence.
-When burglars bypass home safety precautions and home security measures, having the home defense skills improves options and working under fearful conditions of a home invasion.
+The Model Mugging Basic self defense course addresses personal home safety by teaching physical defense measures that can be applied to fight home intruders who attack by surprise, and confronts acquaintances who become physically aggressive within your home that might involve rape or intimate partner violence.
+When burglars bypass home safety precautions and home security measures, such as a door blitzer, having the home defense skills improves options and working under fearful conditions of a home invasion.